-In order to receive your English placement, make sure to login to your MyAVC account and complete the Online Orientation.
-Refer to your application confirmation email with instructions about how to access your MyAVC.
+Refer to your admissions confirmation email with instructions about how to access your myAVC account.
 To review your English placement after completing the Online Orientation:

 Your math placement will depend on your self-reported major along with additional high school performance information.
 The process to receive your Math course placement will require that you complete the Directed Self-Placement for Math.